j-gottlieb/jsynth-jquery-client/README.md

 * If a user logs out and back in there is an error in the console that doesn't seem to effect anything in the user experience.
 I suspect it has to do with disconnecting tunajs from the audio context.

+* This error is thrown when a user logs out and another or the same user logs back in: `Uncaught DOMException: Failed to execute 'connect' on 'AudioNode': cannot connect to a destination belonging to a different audio context` It seems to be a known bug documented [here](https://github.com/WebAudio/web-audio-api/issues/1580).
+I believe there may be a way to close and destroy the audio context on logout so that a new log in doesn't throw the error.

 ### Planning:

 Planning for JSynth began during thanksgiving week.
 I originally thought building a synth was a little beyond the scope of this project, but after having some success during my practice runs in between pie and booze, I decided to give it a whirl.